 Encouraging your partner to pursue his or her goals - an individual feeling unfulfilled in other areas of life could also get in the way of a couple's happiness.
 This could mean making small sacrifices on your part, like not heading out sometimes so he or she can focus on his goals - but your partner will appreciate you for it.
 Plus, you have to admit there's something sexy about watching your partner in his or her element, and in seeing them in a new light.

 #6 Have a reason to celebrate, no matter how small

 You don't need a stupendous reason to pop the champagne (or well, any reason at all for that matter).
 Be it a small victory in the kitchen, a great conversation with your mother-in-law or a productive day at work, toasting to the good things (no matter how small) together will keep the good vibes rolling.
 Treat yourselves to a night out or splurge a little on that new home accessory you always wanted.

 #7 Don’t stop on the “I Love You”s.
 And don’t stop flirting

-Those three simple words can prove difficult to say when the problems of real life takes over.
-But don't ever stop saying them - sometimes, all we need is a simple reminder to get us going when things get rough.
+These three simple words can prove difficult to say when the problems of real life takes over.
+But don’t ever stop saying them – sometimes, all we need is a simple reminder to get us going when things get rough.
 And saying it when you’re in the midst of a disagreement helps reassure the other party that no matter how angry you are at each other, you’re still committed to making your marriage work (and vice versa).